 Life gets busy.
 Has Leadership Strategy and Tactics been gathering dust on your bookshelf?
 Instead, pick up the key ideas now.

 We’re scratching the surface here.
-If you don’t already have the book, order the book or get the audiobook for free to learn the juicy details and support the author.
+If you don’t already have the book, order the book or get the audiobook for free on Amazon to learn the juicy details and support the author.

 Jocko Willink was a Navy SEAL for 20 years, rising through the ranks to become the commander of Task Unit Bruiser – the most decorated Special Operations Unit of the Iraq War.